ntovarsolorzano/Speech2Text-SRT/README.md

 Small: 0.9 x VideoLength
 Medium: 2.1 x VideoLength

+UPDATE:
+Added the GPU (CUDA) line to the code.
+Now, using 'base' model on English video of 17 minutes, it takes around 30 secs.

 # Credits to:
 [OpenAI](https://github.com/openai/whisper) for making this awesome tool available to the rest of us, simple mortals.